 How Can We Invest, Not Over Correct?

 Often as parents, we get caught up in correcting our kids so much that it seems that is all we’re doing.
-It is so easy to do and there are so many opportunities!
+It is so easy to do, and there are so many opportunities!
 Right?
-I know that as a parent I certainly fell into this pattern until I realized how it must feel to my step-son.
-Then I realized that I must find the opportunities to invest in him up front so that there aren’t so many opportunities to correct.
-It was a mindset to be more proactive, rather than reactive that made the difference.
+I know that as a parent, I indeed fell into this pattern until I realized how it must feel to my stepson.
+Then I realized that I must find the opportunities to invest in him upfront so that there aren’t so many opportunities to correct.
+It was a mindset to be more proactive rather than reactive that made the difference.

-I hope that you will consider taking a different approach to teach your kids to lead quality lives by investing in them by being more pre-emptive and passive in your approach.
+I hope you will consider taking a different approach to teach your kids to lead quality lives by investing in them being more pre-emptive and passive in your practice.
 You may find that you enjoy being a parent a whole lot more.

 Yours for better parenting!